 Chuck Klosterman, author of Sex, Drugs, and Cocoa Puffs, will tell you that you absolutely can compare apples to oranges.
 However, he’s never worked in health care.
 Sure, both apples and oranges are fruits—just like all patients are people.
-But picture this: two PT clinics—both alike in dignity, in fair USA, where we lay our scene.
+But picture this: two PT clinics—both alike in dignity, in the fair USA, where we lay our scene.
 One clinic averages 10 visits per case; the other, 20.
 If that’s all you have to go by, then you probably assume the first clinic is much more efficient—and effective—at patient care.

 But again, we run into an apples-to-oranges problem.
 Considering scores of regularly completed outcome measurement tools (OMTs) alone, one clinic may demonstrate faster functional improvement compared to other clinics.
 However, certain patients heal better than others.
 Let’s use two ACL reconstruction rehab patients as an example: one takes 10 visits longer to achieve the same level of function as the other.
-But that's not necessarily a reflection of the quality of the care each patient received, because one patient is 30 years older than the other and also suffers from knee osteoarthritis.
+But that's not necessarily a reflection of the quality of each patient's care, because one patient is 30 years older than the other and suffers from knee osteoarthritis.
 Both patients receive excellent care, and both patients get better.
 But without taking into account these critical patient case details, all you have on paper is a visit count—and that’s not the sole way practitioners want to be judged.

 Thus, if clinicians don’t take complicating factors into account, then the quality of their data, the justification of their care, and ultimately, the legitimacy of PT in general are all invalid.
-And that hurts bottom lines, as this study from the Journal of the American Physical Therapy Association explains: “assessments of provider performance that are tied to public reporting or financial incentives that are based on unadjusted outcomes may penalize providers treating the sickest patients who fail to show enough improvement or require more visits in a treatment episode.”
+And that hurts bottom lines, as the Journal of the American Physical Therapy Association explains: “Assessments of provider performance that are tied to public reporting or financial incentives that are based on unadjusted outcomes may penalize providers treating the sickest patients who fail to show enough improvement or require more visits in a treatment episode.”

 So, how do practitioners account for complicating factors consistently and at scale?
 Enter risk adjustment.
-According to this overview published on CMS’s website, “The purpose of risk adjustment when comparing outcome rates (e.g., hospitalization rates) for two different patient samples is to statistically compensate (or adjust) for risk factor differences in the two samples so that the outcome rates can be compared legitimately despite the differences in risk factors.”
+According to an overview published on CMS’s website, “The purpose of risk adjustment when comparing outcome rates (e.g., hospitalization rates) for two different patient samples is to statistically compensate (or adjust) for risk factor differences in the two samples so that the outcome rates can be compared legitimately despite the differences in risk factors.”

-Payment reform is happening, and the key to ensuring not only proper payment, but also physical therapy’s rightful place in the care continuum, is outcomes data.
+Payment reform is happening, and the key to ensuring not only proper payment but also physical therapy’s rightful place in the care continuum is outcomes data.
 But it has to be the right outcomes data.
 Risk adjustment ensures the comparability of data, which moves PTs one step closer to proving their worth and effecting change with payers.